 * * *

-Wet and washed from the font, he come to sit down next to me and tell me he feels so warm and good inside.
-He clutches his new clean shining silver dollar in his hand, still heated from mine.
-Looking at the silver dollar. newly cleaned, I think I can be that way too, it just takes a some effort.
+Wet and washed from the font, he came to sit down next to me and told me he felt so warm and good inside.
+He has a newly-clean, shining silver dollar in his hand, still heated from mine.
+Looking at the silver dollar, newly cleaned, I think I can be that way too, it will just take effort.